codeit13/journal-llm/README.md

 ---

-## 🤔 Additional -  Journal Analysis Tool
+## 🤔 Running this Fine-Tuned Journal-LLM in LangGraph

 The Journal Analysis Tool is a new feature that helps users gain insights from their journal entries.
-It analyzes the text and generates thoughtful, open-ended questions to promote deeper reflection.
+It analyzes the text and generates thoughtful, open-ended questions to promote deeper reflection using this Journal-LLM

 ### Features